Premature Labour and Birth

 Causes of premature birth

-In cases where labour starts spontaneously before 37 weeks, it’s often hard to tell the cause, but there are some things that increase the risk of premature birth.
+In cases where labour starts before 37 weeks, it’s often hard to tell the cause.
+Some things result in a higher risk of preterm birth.
+Risk factors include:

 • Smoking, alcohol or drug use